How often can you refinance?

 - Government-backed loan: Six-month waiting period to refinance

-- Some lenders enforce a six-month waiting period regardless of loan type
+- Some lenders enforce a six-month waiting period regardless of the type of loan

 Rules for cash-out refinances

-If you have a VA-backed mortgage, you must have made a minimum of six consecutive payments before you can apply for a cash-out refinance.
-The refinance must also provide you with a net tangible benefit.
+If you have a VA loan, you must have made a minimum of six consecutive payments before you can apply for a cash-out refinance.

 Cash-out refinances require a six-month waiting period.
 You also have to build up enough equity in the home to qualify for a cash-out loan, which takes time.

-Whatever plans you have for the money, you have to figure out how the new loan will affect you financially.
-You’ll also need enough equity in your home to qualify for a cash-out refinance.
+Whatever plans you have for the money, you have to figure out how the new mortgage will affect your financial situation.
+You’ll also need enough home equity to qualify for a cash-out refinance.

-VA-backed mortgages are another exception to the rule.
-They allow cash-out loans up to 100% of the home’s value, although many lenders cap loan-to-value at 90%.
+VA loans are an exception to the rule.
+They allow cash-out loans up to 100% of the home’s value, although many lenders cap loan-to-value at 90 percent.

-That’s because a refinance starts your 30-year loan period over at year one.
-In many cases, the longer you wait to refinance, the longer you’ll end up paying interest — and the more you’ll ultimately pay over the life of the loan.
+That’s because a refinance starts your loan over, typically with a new 30-year term.
+In many cases, the longer you wait to refinance with a new loan, the longer you’ll end up paying interest — and the more you’ll ultimately pay over the life of the loan.